n3wt0n/BlogPosts/006 - My Home Office setup.md

 I keep all the relevant documents and files on _OneDrive_ so they are automatically shared across al my PCs, and I developed some scripts to synchronize other files and settings.
 Pretty sweet.

+You can buy the [Surface Laptop 2 here](https://amzn.to/2WbHGbK) with the same config as mine.

 My secondary laptop is a HP Envy 15, with an Intel i7-4700MQ, 16Gb of Ram and 512 Gb SSD.
 Even though this machine is way older than my Surface, its CPU is so powerful that it outperforms the Surface Laptop 2 in some CPU-intensive tasks!

 I use this laptop to do maintenance on some old projects that require a ton of legacy dependencies that I don't want to install on my more recent machines.